josephm1/Safe-API-Doc/quickoverviewofsafeapi.md

 // Needs to be verified

-It is possible to save data using a combination of Mutable and Immutable Data to create an emulation file-system on top of the network called NFS (Network File Storage).
+It is possible to save data using a combination of Mutable and Immutable Data to create an emulation file-system on top of the network called NFS.

 NFS uses Immutable Data to save a file content, it then creates an entry in a given Mutable Data structure.
 It uses the file name as the entry's key and the Immutable Data's address as the entry's value.